East Timor hero calls for restraint after campaign violence

 "I ask all of you not to respond to provocation from other parties' members," he said.
 "When you return home you should keep your own security and do not serve violence."

 Jorge Ribeiro, a local official with Gusmao's party, said police and soldiers who responded to the violence have not arrested anyone.
-Vikeke police commander Antonio Mauluto said the incident is being investigated.
-Mari Alkatari, secretary-general of Fretilin, said the police investigation should take its course and told supporters to refrain from violence.
+Vikeke's police commander Antonio Mauluto said the incident is being investigated.
+Mari Alkatari, secretary-general of Fretilin, did not immediately respond to phone calls or text messages seeking comment.

-The election pits a loose grouping of Fretilin and a minor party against a formal alliance of three parties led by Gusmao's party, which together voted against Fretilin's policy program and budget, resulting in the new election.
+The election pits a loose grouping of Fretilin and one minor party against a formal alliance of three parties led by Gusmao's National Congress for Timorese Reconstruction, who together voted against Fretilin's policy program and budget, resulting in the new election.

 East Timor, a former Portuguese colony, was occupied by Indonesia for a quarter century.
 It gained independence after a U.N.-sponsored referendum in 1999 but reprisals by the Indonesian military devastated the East Timorese half of the island of Timor.